sadaqatdev/movie-app/README.md

 # moviesapp_flutter

-In this repository i demostrate how to implement the bloc patter in flutter project using bloc lib for state managment. i use TMDB rest api, for demostration.
+In this repository i demostrate how to implement the bloc patter in flutter project using bloc lib. i use TMDB rest api, for demostration.
+State Managment using bloc lib
+Dependency Injection